DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

      }
    }

-A dashboard for WMSHistory monitoring ``WMSDashboard.json`` is available for import as a JSON file `here <https://github.com/DIRACGrid/DIRAC/tree/integration/dashboards/WMSDashboard>`__.
+A dashboard for WMSHistory monitoring ``WMSDashboard.json`` is available for import as a JSON file `here <https://github.com/DIRACGrid/DIRAC/tree/integration/dashboards/WMSDashboard.json>`__.
-The dashboard is compatible with ElasticSearch (not older versions such as ES6) and Opensearch visualization softwares such as Kibana or Opensearch Dashboards.
+The dashboard is not compatible with older versions of ElasticSearch (such as ES6).
 To import it in the Kibana UI, go to Management -> Saved Objects -> Import and import the JSON file.

 Note: the JSON file already contains the index patterns needed for the visualizations.
-In case your indices have different nomenclature, you may need to adapt the index patterns to your already existing ones.
-They can be easily overwritten to your own patterns through the UI.
+You may need to adapt the index patterns to your existing ones.

 Enable Component monitoring